imtiazjadavji/coop/README.md

  4. Follow submission instructions below

 ## Questions
-Update this README file to answering the questions below:
+Update this README file by answering the questions below:

 ### Date Or Reflection
 The date you're submitting this.